 How can I renew an item?

-Can I request course reserves?
+Can I access print course reserves?

-Faculty can ask us to scan articles or book chapters from print items that they can then add to D2L.
+Course instructors teaching on-campus courses may ask that print items be placed on course reserve once the library is physically open.
+Course instructors teaching entirely remotely may ask us to scan articles or book chapters from print items that they can then add to D2L.

 Can I still access materials in archival fonds?